 How to play top lane - ultimate League of Legends top lane guide

 It's been 10 years now since Riot Games blessed us with League of Legends, one of the most popular games of the last decade.
 Since then the meta was shifting, but those, who play LoL, share the view, that now it is pretty much set in stone.
-In standard team we have mid lane, bot lane - ADC plus support, jungle and top lane.
+In the standard team we have a mid lane, bot lane - ADC plus support, jungle, and top lane.

 Table of contents: